Final-Project-4M/Final-Project-4M/README.md

 Here's what's currently in progress:
 - We are currently setting up CI and CD.
 We need to connect Heroku to GitHub for CD and configure the settings.
 We also need to work on workflows files to start CI.
-- We are currently working on Deployment.
-For simple demo purposes, our group has implemented a front-end signup page for proof of concept.
-The full application is still being developed.
 - We are finishing up our Authentication and Authorization route (routes/login.js) and getting it ready for review.

 #### This Sprint